 Risotto with goby captures the customary heritage of Venice’s cucina povera, a dish once enjoyed by the poor, who created unique flavors out of necessity.
 The dish typically includes risotto, vegetables, and wine, and the goby fish is easy to find around the lagoon.

 With local flavors that combine seasonal ingredients, the dish offers an excellent introduction to the rich and historic flavors of the city.
 With so many excellent flavors to pair with the dish, you can find new opportunities to discover the Veneto region during a personalized Venice tour.

 Grana Padano is a hard cheese with a high fat content.
-The crumbly, flaky, and grainy textures stem from the length of maturation in addition to the strength of the robust nutty and semi-sweet flavor and fruity aroma.
-The specific characteristics and aromas of the cheese emerge from the herbaceous quality grasses on which the cows forage.
-When aged up to 20 months, you can find a more savory and complex taste supporting Grana Padano’s nickname as the King of Cheeses that you can sample when in Venice.
+The crumbly, flaky, and grainy texture stems from the length of maturation, in addition to the strength of the robust nutty and semi-sweet flavor, and fruity aroma.

-Venice is renowned for its serene canals and glamorous marble palaces, but the entire culinary experience captures the regional spirit from the mountains to the lagoon.
-The unique location reflects the delectable cuisine of the region’s best.
-Take a look at our Venice Tours or find inspiration for your trip with Zicasso’s Italy Travel Guide.
-Planning a Trip?
-Talk with an Italy travel expert for free by filling out a Trip Request or by calling our team at 1-888-265-9707.
+Venice is renowned for its serene canals and glamorous marble palaces, but the entire culinary experience captures the regional spirit, from the mountains to the lagoon.
+The unique location reflects the best of the region’s cuisine.